How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 How much sleep do you need?

-An adult person requires about 7 to 9 hours of sleep each night.
+An adult requires about 7 to 9 hours of sleep each night.

-In addition, the quality and structure of sleep cycles are just as important as the total sleep time.
+Additionally, the quality and structure of sleep cycles are just as important as the total amount of sleep time.
 Each sleep cycle consists of:

 - light non-REM